 Adding a 4 channel amp is a great idea.
-I’ve been enjoying powerful, crystal-clear sound in my own vehicles for years using my own 4 channel amps.
+I’ve enjoyed powerful, crystal-clear sound in my vehicles for years using my own 4 channel amps.

 In this guide I’ll show you how to hook up a 4 channel amp to front and rear speakers.
 After installing hundreds of amps in vehicles just like yours I’ll share with you the fundamental tips you need for great results.